felix86-emu/docs/docs/general/rootfs-information.md

 - Set the `FELIX86_ROOTFS` environment variable (overrides config value)

+## But why a rootfs at all?

+If we don't use a rootfs and passthrough all the filesystem syscalls, then `chroot` and `pivot_root` syscalls would hide the path of the emulator.
+This means that if from inside a chrooted environment `execve` is called, the emulator won't be found. `binfmt_misc` fixes this with the `F` flag, however in the case of felix86, unless if we statically link, we won't be able to load the shared libraries.
+Even if we statically link, we won't be able to load host dynamic libraries for thunking.

+While applications that `chroot`/`pivot_root` are rare, `bwrap` which is used by Steam is one of them, and we want to support it by default.

+Additionally, we think that isolation of the x86 and RISC-V environments is neat, especially features such as being able to update your x86 rootfs via `apt` or similar, without risk of changing stuff in your host system.
+Without a rootfs, this is harder to do as you need to ensure the x86 binaries get installed in a different directory to not mess with your host binaries.

+There's ways to use felix86 [without a rootfs](../users/no-rootfs.md).

 [^1]: That being said, felix86 is not a security application.
 Only run applications you trust, not malware.
 VM escapes are possible.